lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 # Security Considerations

-A PKCS#10 certification request message consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
+A PKCS#10 Certification Request message consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
 The private key used to sign the CSR MUST be different from the key used to sign evidence by the attester.
 To